Menu

 Edward Witten

-Edward Witten was born on August 26, 1951 in Baltimore, Maryland.
-He is a Jewish.
-His parents are Lorraine Witten (nee Wollach) and Louis Witten, who actually was a theoretical physicist too, and basically specialized in gravitation as well as in general relativity.
-He studied at the Park School of Baltimore.
-Afterwards, he enrolled in the Brandeis University.
-He graduated in the 1971 with a Bachelor of Arts Degree major in history and minor in linguistics.
+Edward Witten was born on August 26, 1951, in Baltimore, Maryland, into a Jewish family.
+His parents, Lorraine Witten (née Wollach) and Louis Witten, played a significant role in shaping his early interests.
+Louis Witten was a theoretical physicist known for his work in gravitation and general relativity.
+Edward attended the Park School of Baltimore and later studied at Brandeis University, where he received a Bachelor of Arts degree in 1971, majoring in history with a minor in linguistics.

 Related Biography: Charles Kao